piersfinlayson/software-defined-retro-rom/docs/MCU-SELECTION.md

 - **Support**: Both boards are expected to be supported long-term
 - **Price Trend**: RP2350 is more expensive in small quantities but prices converge at larger volumes

+## Which One Should **You** Choose?

+If you don't have strong reasons to go with the STM32, go with the RP2350.
+Get a few and expect you might fry one with a dodgy voltage regular/power supply.

+One ROM's support is already essentially equivalent and will only get better.

 ## RP2350

 The One ROM Pico uses the RP2350 MCU, A4 stepping or later.
 This is now used by default by JLC's PCB assembly service.